 “This is an amazing achievement,” says Dean Deborah Scerbicke.

-British Colombian coaches noticed Colin as far back as three years ago when he played in a prospect camp at the age of 15.
-They kept him on their radar, and while he could have left his home earlier to play for them — and finish high school in British Colombia — Colin had one goal: He wanted to graduate from Saint Viator.
+British Columbian coaches noticed Colin as far back as three years ago when he played in a prospect camp at the age of 15.
+They kept him on their radar, and while he could have left his home earlier to play for them — and finish high school in British Columbia — Colin had one goal: He wanted to graduate from Saint Viator.